3MAH/simcoon/docs/installation.rst

 1. Install Anaconda using windows 64bits installer
 2. download and execute the CMake Win64 Installer (https://cmake.org/download/).
 Make sure to set the PATH variable during installation
 3. download and install Visual studio (tested with VS 2019).
-You can get if here_ _here : https://visualstudio.microsoft.com/downloads/
+You can get it here_ _here : https://visualstudio.microsoft.com/downloads/
 4. Download simcoon from Github : https://github.com/3MAH/simcoon/